Frequently Asked Questions

 What time are your auctions?

-Currently, during the COVID-19 restrictions, we are only holding an online timed auction which will go live Tuesday afternoon at 16:00 until Wednesday 12:00.
+We are only holding an online timed auction at the moment which will go live every Tuesday evening at 18:00 until Wednesday 12:00.

 How can I view the Lot(s)?

-Currently during the COVID-19 restrictions viewing is strictly by appointment only which is available Wednesday mornings 9:00 to 11:00 or all lots can be viewed online.
+Viewing is strictly by appointment only which is available Wednesday mornings 9:30 to 12:00 or all lots can be viewed online.

 What forms of payment do you accept?

-We accept payment by BACS or Cash.
-We do not accept Cheques or Card payments
+We ONLY accept payment by BACS.
+We do not accept Cash, Cheques or Card payments.

 What is a Lot?